pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 * TRS80/Color Genie
 * CCE MC-1000

-The library can be linked with the following options: `--math-mbf32`
+The library can be linked with the following options: `--math-mbf32` or `--math-mbf32_8080`

 The source code to the maths subroutines aren't distributed with z88dk, but can be downloaded, compiled and used on any 8080 (or z80 etc) target (See https://github.com/z88dk/z88dk/blob/master/libsrc/math/mbf32/z80/math_mbf32.asm for details).

 ## DAI Math - (32 bit maths extracted from the DAI target) - 8080/z80/z180/z80n

 This maths library was extracted from the DAI computer, it offers, a 4 byte, 7 bit exponent, 24 bit mantissa floating point number.
 It's of particular interest since the whole library is shipped with z88dk and provides an 8080 library.

+The library can be linked with the following options: `--math-dai32` or `--math-dai32_8080`

 ## MBF64 - (64 bit maths from Microsoft) - z80